Frequently Asked Questions (FAQ)

 How does MTBS know where the fires are located for mapping?

-MTBS utilizes existing wildfire and prescribed fire occurrence data collected from state and federal agencies/organizations.
-Fire occurrence databases with reasonably precise geospatial descriptions (latitude/longitude, legal description, etc.) are compiled and standardized to generate a point location dataset.
-Core database elements are compiled as a part of this dataset include, but are not limited to, the fire incident ID and name, fire type, reported fire size, date of fire ignition, date of fire containment, date of fire declared out.
-The MTBS program uses this dataset to support all phases of the fire mapping process (i.e. to determine the appropriate assessment strategy, selection of appropriate satellite image data, association of the fire information with the appropriate burn area identified using remote sensing data, etc.).
+MTBS primarily utilizes IRWIN and NFPORS to identify the occurrence of wildland and prescribed fire activity for the current year and recent past years.
+These fire reporting applications include fire occurrence data harvested from source systems of record provided by state and federal agencies/organizations.
+Fire occurrence data with reasonably precise geospatial descriptions (latitude/longitude) are compiled and standardized to generate a point location dataset.
+Core database elements are compiled as a part of this dataset and include, but are not limited to, the fire incident ID and name, fire type, reported fire size, date of fire ignition, date of fire containment, date of fire declared out.
+The MTBS program uses this dataset to support all phases of the fire mapping process (i.e., to determine the appropriate assessment strategy, selection of appropriate satellite image data, association of the fire information with the appropriate burn area identified using remote sensing data, etc.).
+In seeking additional information about an incident(s) that is not reported by MTBS, please use fire reporting data from the IRWIN and NFPORS websites.

 A fire may be missing from the MTBS database for the following reasons: